ippandey/NodeJs-Task-Queue/README.md

 Challenge: While testing, I noticed that unexpected server crashes could lead to loss of queued tasks.
 Solution: To mitigate this, I ensured that tasks were logged immediately upon processing, and I used PM2 for clustering, which improved the resilience of the application.
 PM2’s restart capabilities also ensured that the API could recover gracefully from any unexpected failures.
 Conclusion
-By following this systematic approach, I successfully developed a robust Node.js API that meets the assignment requirements for task queuing and rate limiting.
+By following this systematic approach, I successfully developed a Node.js API that meets the assignment requirements for task queuing and rate limiting.
 The solution is not only efficient but also scalable, capable of handling multiple user requests seamlessly.
 Through rigorous testing and addressing challenges head-on, I gained valuable experience in building scalable applications using Node.js.